 We’re also taking precautions at our facilities, for both your safety and that of our staff.
 We’re increasing our already rigorous cleaning and sanitation procedures in both production and non-production areas.
 And increasing the number of scheduled wash breaks.

 Because we operate our own facilities, we can control what staff are on the premises at all times.
 We assure you that only essential personnel not showing any signs of illness are in our food production facilities.
 Our vertically integrated production model ensures that we can react to this novel coronavirus both early and often, updating our response as new information comes in.

 At the time of this blog post, no Nom Nom employee has reported symptoms or tested positive for COVID-19.
 We’ve instituted additional daily safety briefings focused specifically on best practices for reducing the spread of germs for those who must work on-site, as well as encouraging those who can work remotely to do so.
 Anyone who thinks they might be ill is supported in their decision to stay home and recover as is always our policy.

 We’re preparing for unexpected delays in our supply chain while continuing to ensure that your deliveries arrive fresh, cold and ready to eat.
 We’ve increased our inventory of fully-recyclable packaging and shipping materials.
 We’ve opened additional production shifts to meet our delivery demand.
 And we’re actively working with current and alternate shipping services to ensure reliability on our end — all while still sourcing our whole, natural ingredients exclusively from trusted suppliers in the US.

 As always, we’ll let you know beforehand if we expect any delays in your shipments.
-Remember to check your inbox for tracking information, or call 415-991-0669 if you have a concern.
+Remember to check your inbox for tracking information, or call or text 415-991-0669 if you have a concern.